ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 ### Data Cleaning

-Some feature values, such as number of major vessels, are missing, so we decided to take the ceiling of the mean from the rest of the dataset to fill in the missing values.
-We chose to use the ceiling to reflect preferences to account for potential disease risk instead of just underestimating it.
+Some feature values, such as number of major vessels, are missing, so we decided to take the the mean from the rest of the column to fill in these missing values.
+We chose to use the ceiling of the mean specifically so we would not underestimate disease risk.

-In addition, we combined the Mendeley and Cleveland datasets into one.
+In addition, we combined the Mendeley and Cleveland datasets into one-- resulting in 1303 samples in total, 303 from the Cleveland dataset and 800 from the Mendeley dataset.
 This is a table of all the features and what they mean:

 | Feature           | Values                |
 | :---------------- | :------:              |